enmanuelduran/enmascript/content/articles/2018-07-07-ternary-operators-and-boolean-assignations.md

 ---
-date: "2018-07-07T17:12:33.962Z"
+date: '2018-07-07T17:12:33.962Z'
-title: "Ternary operators and boolean assignations"
+title: 'Ternary operators and boolean assignations'
-summary: "Ternary operators are a great way to improve the readability and simplicity of your code but they can be easily misunderstood, learn more about it..."
+summary: 'Ternary operators are a great way to improve the readability and simplicity of your code but they can be easily misunderstood, learn more about it...'
-series: ["Javascript"]
+series: ['Javascript']
-featuredImage: "2018-07-07-ternary-operators.png"
+featuredImage: '2018-07-07-ternary-operators.png'
 ---

 Hey developers of the future, welcome, in this article I'm going to help you improve your coding technique by teaching you how to use ternary operators, I'm also going to explain to you why it is good and when you should and shoudln't use it so let's get started.